HappyFalcon22/happyhacker22.blog.com/content/dark_secrets/index.md

 color: "red"
 ---

 Wow, you found this site, good !
+Here are more facts about me :

-+ I am an introvert, I rarely have many friends.
++ I am an introvert.
 + My birth is 02-02-2002
 + Aquarius
 + I am a fan of T1